mnjstwins/strong-gateway-demo/notes-app-gateway/sample-configs/pm-demo/README.md

 #### Set up the web server

 The web server is not managed by PM, so we can set ports as we would normally do in any LoopBack application.
-In this case, we set the HTTP port to 2001 and HTTPS port to 2101 to match the gateway server's ports for consistency (ie. gateway's HTTP port is on 3001 and HTTPS port is on 3101).
-We also need to reconfigure the HTTPS redirection port in `middleware.json` to 3101.
+In this case, we [set the HTTP port to 2001](web-server/server/config.json#L4) and [HTTPS port to 2101](web-server/server/server.js#L25) to match the gateway server's ports for consistency (ie. gateway's HTTP port is on 3001 and HTTPS port is on 3101).
+We also need to [reconfigure the HTTPS redirection port in `middleware.json` to 2101](web-server/server/middleware.json#L25).

 #### Try it out